Cases

 - Kaul v.
 Urmanski (Wisconsin Supreme Court 2025) (C.J.
 Karofsky, concurring)

 - Yellowhammer Fund v.
-Attorney General of Alabama Steve Marshall (District Court of the United States for the Middle District of Alabama, Northern Division 2025)
+Attorney General of Alabama Steve Marshall (United States District Court for the Middle District of Alabama 2025)

 - Allegheny Reproductive Health Center. v.
 Pennsylvania Department of Human Services (Pennsylvania Supreme Court 2024)